 Any person(s) authorized to host an event is responsible for the following:

 - Make appropriate arrangements to obtain all applicable permits and complete and submit a Monmouth University Alcohol Contract.
 If University funds are being used to purchase the alcohol being served, an Alcohol Approval Form must be first submitted to the area vice president then on to the President for approval and signature two weeks prior to the scheduled event.
 A copy of the form is available on the shared drive under Public Forms.
-A copy of these materials must be submitted to the Vice President for Student Life and Leadership Engagement at least two (2) weeks in advance of the event.
+A copy of these materials must be submitted to the Vice President for Student Life at least two (2) weeks in advance of the event.

 - If alcoholic beverages are being served at an event, either through the cost of admission or on a cash basis, a Social Affairs Permit from the New Jersey State Division of Alcoholic Beverage Control (ABC) will be required.
-The process to apply for a license must be started at least four (4) weeks in advance of the event by first contacting the office of The Vice President for Student Life and Leadership Engagement for approval and further directions.
+The process to apply for a license must be started at least four (4) weeks in advance of the event by first contacting the office of The Vice President for Student Life for approval and further directions.
 The cost associated with obtaining such a license will be the responsibility of the host and due at the time of application.
-Once your event is approved by the Division of ABC you will be issued an event license that must be displayed at your event and a copy must be submitted to the Vice President for Student Life and Leadership Engagement or his/her designee.
+Once your event is approved by the Division of ABC you will be issued an event license that must be displayed at your event and a copy must be submitted to the Vice President for Student Life or his/her designee.

-- The consumption of alcoholic beverages will take place only during the timeframe authorized by the Vice President for Student Life and Leadership Engagement or his/her designee, and within the designated area.
+- The consumption of alcoholic beverages will take place only during the timeframe authorized by the Vice President for Student Life or his/her designee, and within the designated area.
 The event must stop serving alcohol at least one half hour before the time that the event is scheduled to end.
 Any deviation from the established timeframe or designated area will be a violation of this policy.